cakephp/docs/en/views.rst

 ---------------

 View extending allows you to wrap one view in another.
-Combining this with :ref:`view-blocks <view blocks>` gives you a powerful way to keep your views :term:`DRY`.
+Combining this with :ref:`view blocks <view-blocks>` gives you a powerful way to keep your views :term:`DRY`.
 For example, your application has a sidebar that needs to change depending on the specific view being rendered.
 By extending a common view file you can avoid repeating the common markup for your sidebar, and only define the parts